-Membranes are often damaged during the process of freezing and thawing, or during desiccation and rehydration.
+Membranes are often damaged during the process of freezing and thawing or during desiccation and rehydration.
 Indeed rupture of the plasma membrane is one of the most commonly used indicators of cell death.
 Freezing may also impair activity in biological membranes.
-Various solutes limit this damage, both in living organisms and in model systems (Steponkus, 1984; Leopold, 1986; Anchodorguy et al, 1987; Hincha, 1989; Sun et al, 1996; Shakir and Santarius, 1995; Crowe et al., 1997; Ring and Danks, 1998; Sampedro et al, 1998) and these solutes are accumulated by some freezing-tolerant and desiccation tolerant species (Lee, 1989; Ring, 1980; Rojas et al, 1986; Waslyk et al, 1988; Koster and Lynch, 1992).
-In this paper we analyse the interactions of membranes with water and solutes at freezing temperatures and/or low hydration.
+Various solutes limit this damage, both in living organisms and in model systems (70, 41, 42, 1, 22, 66, 75, 11, 62, 64) and these solutes are accumulated by some freezing-tolerant and desiccation-tolerant species (38, 61, 63, 82, 35).
+In this paper we analyze the interactions of membranes with water and solutes at freezing temperatures and/or low hydration.
 We also consider briefly the hydration of macromolecules in freezing solutions.
-This paper extends a previous analysis of this topic by the same authors (Bryant and Wolfe, 1992), in the light of research in the last several years, over which time considerable progress has been made in understanding the effects of solutes on membrane hydration and interactions, and on the effects of vitrification.
-The approach taken is to give physical explanations and illustrations in the text, with the mathematical and formal thermodynamical detail relegated to appendices.
+This paper extends a previous analysis of this topic by the same authors (5), in the light of research in the past several years, over which time considerable progress has been made in understanding the effects of solutes on membrane hydration and interactions and on the effects of vitrification.
+The approach taken is to give simple physical explanations and illustrations in the text, with the mathematical and formal thermodynamical detail relegated to appendices.
 The first half of the paper concentrates mainly on the physical principles involved and the second half on the effects of solutes on membrane properties at freezing temperatures.

-In discussing solutes, we can loosely divide them into three broad categories: salts (small, charged), sugars and other medium sized related molecules (usually uncharged), and macromolecules.
-Some of the effects we discuss apply to all solute types (e.g. they all occupy volume).
-Others may differ among groups (e.g. macromolecules are less likely to permeate membranes and to partition into lamellar phases).
+In discussing solutes, we can loosely divide them into three broad categories: salts (small, charged), sugars and other medium-sized related molecules (usually uncharged), and macromolecules.
+Some of the effects we discuss apply to all solute types (e.g., they all occupy volume).
+Others may differ among groups (e.g., macromolecules are less likely to permeate membranes and to partition into lamellar phases).
 Most of our discussion concerns sugars and macromolecules, and the electrical effects of ionic solutes are discussed here only briefly.

 The cooling of cells can be divided into slow and fast cooling by comparing the times for thermal and hydraulic equilibrium.
 The cooling rate that marks this division varies considerably among cells of different type and size.
 In the natural environment, cooling rates are slow and so the distribution of water often has the time to approach equilibrium.
 In this paper we consider processes and phenomena that are relevant mainly to slow cooling.
 Extracellular freezing usually occurs before intracellular freezing (discussed later).
 The formation of extracellular ice concentrates the extracellular solutes.
 This elevates the extracellular osmotic pressure and thus causes water to leave the cell osmotically.
-Water contents of order 10% or less are possible.
+Water contents on the order of 10% or less are possible.
 Thus slow freezing and desiccation in an atmosphere with low humidity have many features in common.